Covina Development Center

 CDC teacher Donna Moore is named Los Angeles Universal Preschool Teacher of the year for 2011

-Three of our teachers have completed the Social Communication Emotional Regulation Transactional Support Training (SCERTS®) and received their certification.
+Two of our staff have completed the Social Communication Emotional Regulation Transactional Support Training (SCERTS®) and received their certification.
 This a special curriculum based method for working with children on the Autism Spectrum.
-They are Yrma Minaya, Jonathan Lugo, and Erin Tweet.
+They are Yrma Minaya and Jonathan Lugo.